-NOTE: Mike is the son of my mother's excellent friend, Alma Bailey, R. N. As Mike reported to me, "As executive chef Robert Irvine would say, 'Bam … now we’re talking!'”
-Mike shared the following with me in August 2013 (Light eaters, Betty and I halve the recipe for the two of us).
+NOTE: "Mike" Michael T. Bailey (Edmunds High class of 1960) is the son of my mother's excellent friend, Alma Bailey, R. N. As Mike reported to me, "As executive chef Robert Irvine would say, 'Bam … now we’re talking!'”
+Mike shared the following with me in August 2013 (Light eaters: Betty and I halve the recipe for the two of us).

 Mike's Special Note: "I always buy the thighs with skin on and remove myself (heck of a lot cheaper plus doing it yourself leaves bit of fat here and there that adds to the flavor).
 After I remove skin, I wash thighs under water and then dry by placing in paper towel and squeezing each piece to get rid as much water as possible."

 - Pour dressing over cleaned chicken in a bowl & hand mix until all sides covered and then refrigerate for about 30 minutes to marinate.

 - Pre-heat oven to 400 degrees.